puppetlabs-toy-chest/puppetlabs-package_updates/README.md

 ### Limitations

+This module is compatible with Puppet 4.x+ only.
+It makes use of the Puppet 4 parameter data type validation which is incompatible with Puppet 3.x

 This tool currently only works with non-Windows systems.
 Once the interface can handle both cron and scheduled_task resources, Windows support for package management systems like Chocolatey can easily be added.